espocrm/documentation/docs/administration/bpm-signals.md

 * Can be broadcasted and caught within a running process.
 * Can't be used to start a process or workflow rule.

+!!! note

-Note: Signal Intermediate Events can catch and throw regular signals (in BPM process).
+    Signal Intermediate Events can catch and throw regular signals (in BPM process).

 ### Built-in signals

 The list of out-of-the-box signals that are broadcasted in the system.

+!!! note

-Note: Parts in upper case (ENTITY_TYPE, ID, LINK_NAME, etc.) must be replaced by corresponding values.
-E.g. when an account with ID = `aabbcc` is updated, a signal `update.Account.aabbcc` is broadcasted.
+    Signal name parts written in the upper case (e.g. ENTITY_TYPE, ID, LINK_NAME) must be replaced with corresponding values.
+E.g. when an Account with an ID `abc01` is updated, a signal `update.Account.abc01` is broadcasted.
+See the naming clarification below.

 #### Default